Plant disease: Plant pathogens

-In most pathosystems, virulence is dependent on hydrolases - and the wider class of cell wall degrading proteins - that degrade the cell wall.
-The vast majority of CWDPs are pathogen-produced and pectin-targeted (for example, pectinesterase, pectate lyase, and pectinases).
-For microbes the cell wall polysaccharides are themselves a food source, but mostly just a barrier to be overcome.

-Many pathogens also grow opportunistically when the host breaks down its own cell walls, most often during fruit ripening.

 Fungi

-Most phytopathogenic fungi belong to the phyla Ascomycota and Basidiomycota.

-The fungi reproduce both sexually and asexually via the production of spores and other structures.
+Most phytopathogenic fungi are Ascomycetes or Basidiomycetes.
+They reproduce both sexually and asexually via the production of spores and other structures.
 Spores may be spread long distances by air or water, or they may be soil borne.
-Many soil inhabiting fungi are capable of living saprotrophically, carrying out the part of their life cycle in the soil.
+Many soil inhabiting fungi are capable of living saprotrophically, carrying out the role of their life cycle in the soil.
 These are facultative saprotrophs.

-Fungal diseases may be controlled through the use of fungicides and other agriculture practices.
+Fungal diseases may be controlled through the use of fungicides and other agricultural practices.
 However, new races of fungi often evolve that are resistant to various fungicides.